-This mower is equipped with ROPS from the factory.
-It is vital that the rules below are adhered to.
+This mower is not equipped with ROPS from the factory.
+If ROPS are added as an option, it is vital that the rules below are adhered to.
 ROPS, when used correctly, dramatically decrease the fatality rate in roll-over instances.